joehannes-atom-zz/verseoftheday/README.md

-# verseoftheday
+# VOTD

-Losungen - PowerSnacking for the Coder
+Display biblegateway.com verse of the day in a nice quake-terminal-style bottom-panel :) <3